tmoravec/fastjsonrpc/README.md

 * Support for HTTP and HTTPS as protocol (via twisted.web), more might come in the future.

-* Support for HTTP authentization (only basic, not digest).
+* Support for HTTP authentization - only basic, not digest; use SSL for better security.

 * Full standards compliance.